kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 ### renderTemplates([]String templates, []Any templatesData, []String destinationRelFilepaths)
 Renders templates and stores them in an archive that gets uploaded to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

-The three input parameters need to be of the same non-zero length, it renders data at index `i` to the template at index `i` and stores the rendered file at the relative file path at index `i`.
+The three input parameters need to be of the same non-zero length.
+This renders data at index `i` to the template at index `i` and stores the rendered file at the relative file path at index `i`.
-The destination relative paths are relative to the root of the archive.
+The destination relative filepaths are relative to the root of the archive.

 **Args**

 * `templates`: An array of go [templates](https://pkg.go.dev/text/template) as strings
-* `templatesData`: An array of type `any` containing values that need to be rendered into the template.
+* `templatesData`: An array of type `any` containing values that need to be rendered into the templates.
 * `destinationRelFilepaths`: An array of relative file paths to which the rendered template will be stored.

 **Returns**